fabriciopirini/clojure-rest-api/README.md

 - `200 OK` on success
 - `400 Bad Request` if the position is invalid, empty or already taken
-- `404 Not Found` if the board was not found
+- `404 Not Found` if the simulation was not found

 ```json
 {